tosolveit/dbt-bq/Readme.md

 vim ~/.zshrc
 ```

-Add the following line to the `.zshrc` file, save and exit:
+Add the following line to the `.zshrc` file, save and exit, It is important to use the path that is shown in the warning above, your path is highly likely to be different:

 ```
 export PATH="/Library/Frameworks/Python.framework/Versions/3.7/bin:$PATH"